Serve velvety sautéed mushrooms over pasta, with steak or chicken, or as wonderful topping for crostini.

 Buttery, garlicky mushrooms, enhanced by white wine and thyme, are addictively delicious.
 The earthy flavor of the browned mushrooms just glows in this fabulous sauce.

 Eat them right out of the skillet, or atop a pile of buttery fettuccini for a wonderful treat.
-Sautéed mushrooms go hand in hand with a juicy grilled steak, pork chop, or chicken, or try a spoonful on crostini, with a smear of goat cheese for appetizer heaven.
+Sautéed mushrooms go hand in hand with a juicy grilled steak, pork chop, or chicken breast, or try a spoonful on crostini, with a smear of goat cheese for appetizer heaven.

 Are sautéed mushrooms difficult to make?
 No way, the recipe is super simple.
 All you’ll need is a large skillet.
 Keep reading for ways to make these mushrooms your own specialty.